-With an arched dome ceiling, archway doors and arch-style curve on the tub this is one arch-focused master bathroom that looks absolutely amazing.
+With an arched dome ceiling, archway doors and arch-style curve on the tub this is one arch-focused primary bathroom that looks absolutely amazing.
 It has a Mediterranean style vibe with the aged wood cabinetry along with wood-framed mirrors and beige tile work.
-Source: Zillow Digs™

 This is a gorgeous luxury bathroom in every respect, even the blue-gray cabinetry until you see the tiny walk-in shower.
-It doesb’t really fit in the space…. it’s simply too small.
-But I’m nitpicking obviously because otehrwise this is one gorgeous master bathroom.
-Source: Zillow Digs™
+It doesn’t really fit in the space… it’s simply too small.
+But I’m nitpicking obviously because otherwise this is one gorgeous primary bathroom.

 With four different tile work patterns and colors, this is one very busy bathroom design-wise.
 I’m not sure what to focus on…my eyes get pulled all over.
-However, this is one richly outfitted master bathroom that could be simplified, but has a luxuriousness nevertheless.
-Source: Zillow Digs™
+However, this is one richly outfitted primary bathroom that could be simplified but has a luxuriousness nevertheless.

 The Luxury Mall Bathroom

-Forgive the overdone photoshopping of this bathroom (it’s too keenly white), and you’ll see a spectacular beach master bathroom all in white with a lot of windows and an incredible cathedral wood-beamed ceiling (also painted in white).
-Source: Zillow Digs™
+Forgive the overdone photoshopping of this bathroom (it’s too keenly white), and you’ll see a spectacular beach primary bathroom all in white with a lot of windows and an incredible cathedral wood-beamed ceiling (also painted in white).

 The Bathroom Tower